isce-framework/isce2/contrib/PyCuAmpcor/README.md

 cuDenseOffsets.py --reference $reference --secondary $secondary --ww $ww --wh $wh --sw $sw --sh $sh --mm $mm --kw $kw --kh $kh --gross $gross --rr $rgshift --aa $azshift --oo $oo --deramp $deramp --outprefix $outprefix --outsuffix $outsuffix --gpuid $gpuid  --usemmap $usemmap --mmapsize $mmapsize --nwac $nwac --nwdc $nwdc
  ```

+Note that in PyCuAmpcor, the following names for directions are equivalent:
+* row, height, down, azimuth, along the track.
+* column, width, across, range, along the sight.

 In the above script, the computation starts from the (mm+sh, mm+sw) pixel in the reference image, take a series of template windows of size (wh, ww) with a skip (sh, sw), cross-correlate with the corresponding windows in the secondary image, and iterate till the end of the images.
-The output offset fields are stored in *outprefix+outputsuffix+'bip'*, which is in BIP format, i.e., each pixel has two bands of float32 data, (offsetDown, offsetAcross).
+The output offset fields are stored in *outprefix+outputsuffix+'.bip'*, which is in BIP format, i.e., each pixel has two bands of float32 data, (offsetDown, offsetAcross).
 The total number of pixels is given by the total number of windows (numberWindowDown, numberWindowAcross), which is computed by the script and also saved to the xml file.

 If you are interested in a particular region instead of the whole image, you may specify the location of the starting pixel (in reference image) and the number of windows desired by adding

 ```
 --startpixelac $startPixelAcross --startpixeldw $startPixelDown --nwa $numberOfWindowsAcross --nwd $numberOfWindowsDown
 ```
-This option is also helpful for debugging.

 PyCuAmpcor supports two types of gross offset fields,
 * static (--gross=0), i.e., a constant shift between reference and secondary images.
 The static gross offsets can be passed by *--rr $rgshift --aa $azshift*.
 Note that the margin as well as the starting pixel may be adjusted.